Protected

 stringifyProtected

-Stringify an array of IP parts in decimals.
+Converts an array of decimal IP parts into a string.

 Optional